 Things to do in San Francisco in the winter include both indoor and outdoor activities.
-While the weather in cool this time of year, you will find it pleasant one day and too cold outside the next.
+While the weather is generally cool during this time of year, you might find it pleasant one day and too cold out the next.

-My list will give you plenty of options, so you can select the right activities for your stay.
+My list will give you plenty of options so you can select the right activities for your stay.
 They include top museums, cruises, and shows.
-You will also find some great ideas if you plan to be here during the Thanksgiving, Christmas, or NYE holidays.
+You will also find some great ideas if you plan to be here during the Thanksgiving, Christmas, or New Year's holidays.

 A great way to escape the winter weather and spend the day indoors is by marveling at the wide range of cool exhibits at the California Academy of Sciences.
 SF's most visited museum contains a planetarium, an aquarium, a four-story living rainforest, and a natural history museum, all in one.
 Plus, you'll get to meet Claude, the rare white alligator, and see the huge skeleton of a T-Rex.

 The Cal Academy of Sciences is located on the eastern side of San Francisco's beautiful Golden Gate Park, right across from the de Young Fine Arts Museum.
 You can take the N-Judah or the 5-Fulton Muni bus to get here or stop by on your Hop-On/Hop-Off tour.